 Example of audience overview: Google Merchandise Store - 3 Raw Data View

-All of this data is collected and analyzed in order to segment, or further segment, users and improve integral aspects of your brand such as user experience (UX), Search Engine Optimization (SEO), Return On Investment (ROI), and ongoing development.
+All of this data is collected and analysed in order to segment, or further segment, users and improve integral aspects of your brand such as user experience (UX), Search Engine Optimisation (SEO), Return On Investment (ROI), and ongoing development.
 Essentially, providing you with a roadmap to success.

-Regularly review your data to keep up-to-date with what’s working, what isn’t and if there are any changes in your audiences’ behavior, characteristics or general information.
-Monitor which of your website pages are viewed most regularly, and which CTAs experience the most interaction.
+Regularly review your data to keep up-to-date with what’s working, what isn’t and if there are any changes in your audience's behaviour, characteristics or general information.
+Monitor which of your website pages are viewed most regularly, and which CTAs experience the most (and least) interaction.
 And it never hurts to audit your website, content and social media every so often.

 Conduct weekly marketing experiments with different aims each time.
 These aims could range from driving more traffic to your website, increasing followers on social media, improving ROI or driving leads.
 Weekly experiments will give you a consistent flow of data, which will ensure that you’re familiar with marketing trends and your own brand’s performance.
 And, you never know, the findings of one experiment could be the golden ticket that skyrockets you to success!